Pylons/pyramid/docs/narr/urldispatch.rst

             return info['match'][self.segment_name] in self.allowed

-    config.add_route_predicate("any_of", AnyOfPredicate)
+    config.add_route_predicate('any_of', AnyOfPredicate)
     config.add_route('route_to_num', '/{num}', any_of=('num', 'one', 'two', 'three'))

-An instance of the class defined above is a predicate which ensures that the match value named ``segment_name`` is in the set of allowable values represented by ``allowed``.
-We register this class as a *predicate factory* with the ``any_of`` argument name, then we can use that new keyword argument with :meth:`~pyramid.config.Configurator.add_route` to have Pyramid instantiate the class (the ``('num', 'one', 'two', 'three')`` value is passed to the constructor as the argument ``val``) and use the resulting instance as a custom predicate to check if incoming requests match the route or not.
+We register this class as a :term:`predicate factory` with the ``any_of`` keyword argument name.
+Then we use that new keyword argument with :meth:`~pyramid.config.Configurator.add_route`.
+When the route is requested, Pyramid instantiates the ``AnyOfPredicate`` class using the value passed to the ``any_of`` argument.
+The resulting instance is a :term:`predicate`.
+It will determine whether incoming requests satisfy its condition.
+In the example above, a request for ``/three`` would match the route's URL pattern and satisfy the route's predicate because ``three`` is one of the allowed values, so the route would be matched.
+However a request for ``/millions`` will match the route's URL pattern but would not satisfy the route's predicate, and the route would not be matched.

 A custom route predicate may also *modify* the ``match`` dictionary.
 For instance, a predicate might do some type conversion of values:

 .. code-block:: python
     :linenos: